shepherdjerred/macos-cross-compiler/README.md

 ## Target Compatibility

-This project can build for macOS on aarch64 archtictures, regardless of the host architecture.
+This project can build for macOS on aarch64 architecture, regardless of the host architecture.

 |              | Linux x86_64 | Linux arm64 |
 |--------------|--------------|-------------|